-If we were concerned with profit and loss, with fair-weather risk, we’d use gross market value, which is a mere $12 trillion or so.
-But as we’ve seen, worst-case risk, systemic risk, is proportional to total size traded, the bigger number.
+If we were concerned with profit and loss, with fair-weather risk, we’d use gross market value, which is a mere $16 trillion or so.
+But as we’ve seen, worst-case risk—systemic risk — is proportional to total size traded, the bigger number.
 To be fair, we should probably count “trade size” differently for different kinds of derivatives.
 If you have that kind of time, go ahead.
-I’ll just say that the size of the derivatives market, for the purposes of estimating how risky it is, is somewhere between $12,000,000,000,000 and $1,000,000,000,000,000.
+What we can say for sure is that the size of the derivatives market, for the purposes of estimating how risky it is, is somewhere between $16,000,000,000,000 and $1,000,000,000,000,000.

 If it’s even halfway between those numbers, that’s still bigger than, well, anything else in the world.